contao/docs/docs/dev/reference/services.md

 ## Router

-This service from symfony handles any routing task and can be ued to generate URLs to routes in your services.
+This service from Symfony handles any routing task and can be used to generate URLs to routes in your services.

 ```php
 use App\Controller\ExampleController;